Jesse0Michael/Jesse0Michaeal/interview.md

 1. What is your _least_ favorite thing about your _favorite_ programming language?
-    - Use this to try and gauge technical competency for something they should be experts in.
+    - Use this to try and gauge technical competency for something they should be experts in. examples for me with Go:
-        ex: In GO, iterating over a map is not deterministic.
-Also, profiling can be difficult to understand and use.
+		- iterating over a map is not deterministic.
+ 		- profiling can be difficult to understand and use.
+  		- Going to version 2 of modules can be tricky.

 # Design